 Analysis Exam: the real numbers, metric space topology, uniform convergence, Arzela-Ascoli Theorem, differentiation and Riemann integration of single-variable functions, power series, Stone-Weierstrass Theorem, measure theory, Lebesgue integral, convergence theorems for the Lebesgue integral, absolute continuity, the Fundamental Theorem of Calculus.

-Note: the syllabus in any particular section of the Introductory Abstract Algebra and Introductory Analysis courses might differ slightly from the subject material listed above.
+Note: the syllabus in any particular section of the Introductory Abstract Algebra, Introductory Analysis, and Mathematical Probablity/Statistics courses might differ slightly from the subject material listed above.

 Sample Algebra Exams

 Sample Analysis Exams

 Topics in Algebra, 2nd ed., by Herstein, Chapters 2-5, 6.1-6.3, and 7.